ParadigmaticSystems/paradigm/README.md

 ## Quick Start

-Here's a basic example using the canonical metamodel:
+Here's a basic example using the builtin metamodel:

 ```elixir
 # Get the metamodel paradigm